 - Lead: Strengthen leadership abilities through active committee and council participation and contribute to the overall advancement of the Association.

-What does an intern do?
+What does an Associate do?

-What is expected of an intern?
+What is expected of an Associate?

 How can I learn more about the program?

-Please contact Kim Copenhaver, Chair of the Training, Organization and Leadership Development Committee with any questions regarding the ALA Council and Committee Intern Program at email@example.com.
-In the interim, you may also learn more about the benefits and responsibilities of serving as an intern by viewing this recorded presentation.
+Please contact Kimberly Redd, Staff Liaison of the Associate Program with any questions regarding the program at email@example.com.
+In the interim, you may also learn more about the benefits and responsibilities of serving as an Associate (formerly known as Intern) by viewing this recorded presentation.
 Please note that the presentation begins after the first presenter's picture.)